tsripramong/F103_VGA256/README.md

 We use STM32F103C8T6 (Blue pill) in this project, you might substitute with CBT6 but not C6T6 as its RAM is too small for this project.

-TIM1 and TIM2 are used to generate H-sync and V-sync signal for VGA output.
+TIM1 and TIM2 are used to generate H-sync and V-sync signals for VGA output.
 TIM4 generates a time-base signal for DMA transfer.

-8-bit data are pushed at the same time through PB8 to PB15 by accessing to register address of PB directly.
+8-bit data are pushed at the same time through PB8 to PB15 by accessing register address of PB directly.
 PB8/PB9 are for blue signal (4 levels), PB10/PB11/PB12 are for green signal (8 levels), and PB13/PB14/PB15 are for red signal (8 levels).

 Trimpots (R9,R10/R11) can be anything from 500ohms and up.
-You can adjust the values for color brightness to achieve a correct white-balance.
+Adjust the values for color brightness to achieve a correct white-balance.

 PA5-PA7 and PA9-PA12 are for 3x4 keypad and are used only for Tetris.
 This is not a part of VGA code.